Chaozhuang22/chaozhuang22.github.io/_posts/2024-01-17-soccertrack.md

 ### Animation

 The motions of the dynamic blobs can be compiled into a movie.
+The full length video is uploaded to [YouTube](https://youtu.be/MopNiu__YA0).

 <figure style="width: 750px" class="align-center">
   <img src="/assets/images/soccertrack/gif1.gif" alt="An animated sequence showing the evolution of characteristic areas of both teams over a span of 100 seconds, represented by two dynamic blobs that move, rotate, expand, and contract in response to the game's flow.">